Compare the Best Options | How to Send Money to China

 T/T payment stands for telegraphic transfer.
 T/T payment refers to an electronic method through which funds are transferred primarily for overseas wire transactions.
 They are sent from the buyers’ bank to the seller’s bank.

-When a supplier in China asks to be paid through this method, they really means a wire transfer.
+When a supplier in China asks to be paid through this method, they really mean a wire transfer.
 Actually, A wire transfer is not the same as T/T payment.

 In Asian countries, the most common payment method used for interns treads is wire transfer.
 It takes about 3 to 5 working days to clear the payment, and the cost ranges between 25 to 50 US dollars.
 The exact amount depends upon your agreement with the banks’ commercial department.